 Ideally lay unpackaged frame sections on trestles for ease of prepping the frame.

 THE BOTTOM TRACK

-On a weathered track system there are matching top and bottom track profiles, however the bottom track is easily identified as it will have drainage holes and a larger service hole cut out for the running bracket.
+On a weathered track system there are matching top and bottom track profiles, however the bottom track is easily identified as it will have drainage holes.